goodwebsite/threejsneuralnet/README.md

 # threejsneuralnet
-an existing code for displayig a live neural net
+an existing code for displaying a live neural net